-In general, pro-gamers are not used curved monitors because competitive gaming events do not support curved screens.
-Furthermore, in competitive and gaming, some advantages of a curved monitor turn into disadvantages.
-On the other hand, a curved monitor provides an excellent immersive experience for casual gaming in single-player mode.
+In general, professional gamers do not use curved monitors.
+Some advantages of a curved monitor turn into disadvantages in competitions and also in gaming in general.
+On the other hand, a curved monitor provides an excellent gaming experience for casual gamers in single-player mode.

-I played computer games for over 35 years, so I played just about every good FPS game from Doom, Quake, and Unreal to Half-life, CSGO and Halo to Battlefield, Call of Duty, Valorant, PUBG, and many more.
+I played computer games for over 35 years, so I played just about every good FPS game from Doom, Quake, and Unreal to Half-life, CSGO, Halo, Battlefield, Call of Duty, Valorant, PUBG, and many more.

 My brother (Flashback) and I played on CRT monitors in the 80s.
 Then in the 90s, TFT-LCD screens came on the market.
 With OLED monitors, the next technology step is already around the corner.
 We have played on tiny monitors and giant TVs, tested VR and AR glasses, and, of course, curved monitors.
 We also used all display devices for gaming and evaluated them for us.

 So if you ask us: Are curved monitors good for gaming?
 We can tell you clearly from experience: Curved monitors are great for many things, but we prefer flat screens for gaming, especially playing first-person shooters (FPS).
 And we are not alone with this opinion.
 According to Prosettings.net, not a single FPS Pro Player plays with a curved monitor.

 Ask pro gamers for the best gaming mouse, and you will get 1000 answers.

 Ask pro gamers if they prefer flat screens or curved monitors, and you’ll get 99% of the same answer: “For better gaming, go with a flat-screen.”

 But why is that?
 Let’s have a look.